s-layla/lets-cook-project/README.md

 ## Project Description

 The LetsCook project is an extensive endeavor that involves designing and implementing a recipe management system.
 Users can create and update recipes, execute them step by step, and persist recipes as JSON files.
-The project includes both a graphical user interface and a command-line interface, ensuring flexibility for users.
+The project includes a command-line interface, ensuring flexibility for users.

 ### Key Features